bbchallenge/bbchallenge/src/routes/method.md

 Then, each machine is encoded on 30 bytes.
 First come the `14,322,029` machines that exceeded the time limit and then the `74,342,035` machines that exceeded the space limit, see [time and space limits](#time-and-space-limits).
 These two sets of machines are both lexicographically sorted.

-The 30-byte encoding of a 5-state Turing machine is better understood with an example, for instance with machine [#7,103,458](https://bbchallenge.org/7103458&s=10000&w=300&ox=0.5) of the databse:
+The 30-byte encoding of a 5-state Turing machine is better understood with an example, for instance with machine [#7,103,458](https://bbchallenge.org/7103458&s=10000&w=300&ox=0.5) of the database:

 <div class="flex flex-col items-center">
 <div class="w-1/3 -mt-5 font-mono">